 Thyroid nodules are usually benign (non-cancerous) tumors which are very common in clinical practice.
 They develop from excessive thyroid cell replication.
-In adults above the age of 60 thyroid nodules can be found in more than 50% of the population.
+In adults above the age of 60 thyroid nodules can be found in more than 50% of the population1.

 The different types of thyroid nodules

 Nodules which are small in size and located some distance from sensitive structures such as the trachea are often asymptomatic (meaning patients don’t feel them and they cause no health issues), they may not even be noticed.
-Nevertheless, some thyroid nodules can cause symptoms like shortness of breath or – only in the case of hot nodules – hyperthyroidism (overactive thyroid).
+Nevertheless, some thyroid nodules can cause symptoms like shortness of breath or – only in the case of hot nodules – hyperthyroidism (overactive thyroid2).

 Benign nodules are classified based on their ability to produce hormone in comparison to healthy thyroid tissue.
 They are differentiated into three categories: hot, cold and indifferent (or “normal”) nodules.
 Hot nodules are more active than regular thyroid tissue and therefore produce more hormones in comparison.
 On the other hand, cold nodules are lumps of tissue without any real ability to produce thyroid hormones compared to regular thyroid tissue.
 Lastly, normal or indifferent nodules cannot be differentiated from healthy tissue based on their hormone producing ability.
-Most thyroid nodules are cold nodules (approx. 50-85%), whilst only 10% of nodules are “hot” and about 40% are indifferent.
+Most thyroid nodules are cold nodules (approx. 50-85%), whilst only 10% of nodules are “hot” and about 40% are indifferent3.

 Symptoms of cold and indifferent nodules